RhetTbull/add_photo_locations_from_gpx/README.md

                         photos.
   --add-to-album ALBUM  Add updated photos to album named ALBUM, creating the
                         album if necessary.
+  --selected            Only update photos currently selected in Photos.
+                        Default is to update all photos with missing location data in the library.
   --help                Show this message and exit.
 ```